 Sec.
-3. Each member shall be assessed one dollar and twenty-five cents.
+3. Each member shall be assessed one dollar a year.

 ART.
-XIII-AMENDMENTS
+XII-AMENDMENTS

 Sec.
-1. This Constitution may be amended by a two-thirds vote of the or ganization.
+1. This Constitution may be amended by a two-thirds vote of the organization.

 REGULATIONS

 ART.
 I-PREAMBLE

 Sec.
 1. The Women's Student Government heartily believes that normal comradeship between young men and young women, in mutual respect and reverence, in fine self-direction and self-control are essential to the co-operation of social life and activities with the claims of health and scholarship.